 Age bias can occur for a number of different reasons.
 For example, a hiring manager may assume they can hire younger workers for less money.
 Older workers tend to expect higher wages because of their work experience.

-Another reason for age bias is hiring managers, or recruiters assume that a candidate’s skillsets or technology knowledge aren’t as up-to-date as those of younger applicants.
+Another reason for age bias is hiring managers, or recruiters assume that an older candidate’s skillsets or technology knowledge aren’t as up-to-date as those of younger applicants.

 AARP reviewed thousands of job listings on the most popular job boards, and the language used frequently targets younger workers and discourages older workers from applying.
 For example, job postings that encourage “recent college graduates” to apply are showing age bias.

 A more subtle job posting may use the phrase “digital native,” which doesn’t show age bias on the surface.
 However, a close examination of the term “digital native” reveals that this is a phrase used to describe people who have had access to digital technology, such as the internet and computers, for their entire lives.
-This type of job posting excludes older workers who grew up in the personal computer, social media, and pre-internet era.
+This type of job posting excludes older workers who grew up before personal computers, social media, and the internet were available.

 is a term often used interchangeably with age bias.
 However, ageism tends to be more active and deliberate than age bias, which is often unconscious and more difficult to prove.
 Deliberate ageism is prohibited by the Age Discrimination in Employment Act of 1967 (ADEA), which protects people aged 40 and older.
 The law is enforced by the Equal Employment Opportunity Commission (EEOC).
 In the U.K, the Equality Act of 2010 protects people of all ages from age discrimination, while the U.S. law provides no protection to people under the age of 40.